 Testing Your Compost for Maturity

 One of the things you will need to test your compost for is maturity.
 Before proceeding to test the quality, you need to be sure that your compost is ready to use.
-Using your compost before it’s reached maturity can harm your garden, so it is important to remember the significance of allowing your compost to decompose before applying it to your garden.
+Using your compost before it’s reached maturity can harm your garden, so it is important to remember the significance of allowing your compost to have actually finished the composting process before applying it to your garden.
 Here are a few ways to do test your compost’s maturity.

 In order to become valuable compost, your collection of garden and food waste needs oxygen in order to properly decompose.
 Placing it in your garden while it is undergoing this process will inevitably lead to your compost stealing valuable elements that your plants’ roots need, doing more harm than good.